Bethany Lily April Flaunts Fantastic Figure In Purple Lace Lingerie

 “It looks amazing on you.
 But then what colour doesn’t? xx,” chimed in a fourth Instagram user.

-This is far from the first time that the model has flaunted her amazing assets on social media.
+This is far from the first time that Bethany has flaunted her amazing assets on social media.
 In fact, she has a tendency to upload racy content that sometimes pushes the boundaries of Instagram’s community guidelines regarding nudity.
-Recently, she uploaded pictures, in which she wore a plunging pink bra and matching high-cut underwear.
-That post has been liked over 85,000 times since it was shared.
+Recently, she uploaded pictures in which she wore a plunging pink bra and matching high-cut underwear.
+That post has been liked over 85,000 times since it was posted on the photo-sharing platform.